 Realtek HD Audio Manager frees you from default speaker settings.
-Different from before, for each jack, they are not limited to perform certain functions.
-Instead, now each jack is able to be chosen to perform either output (i.e. playback) function or input (i.e. Recording) function, we call this "Retasking".
+Jacks are no longer limited to a specific function.
+Instead, each jack can now be assigned either an output (i.e. playback) function or input (i.e. Recording) function, we call this "Retasking".

-Audio I/O aims to help you setting jacks as you wish.
+Audio I/O helps you to setup the jacks as you wish.
 Moreover, other than blue to blue, pink to pink, the way that you used to do, Audio I/O would guide you to other right jacks that can also serve as microphone / speaker / headphone.